Sen. Hawley Holds Up DHS Secretary Confirmation Despite Terrorism Threats

-Category: World Politics Hits: 8With the U.S. on high alert for right-wing terrorism and more U.S. soldiers in Washington, D.C. than in Afghanistan and Iraq, combined, Sen. Josh Hawley – the same MAGA mind who helped incite the armed insurrection at the Capitol on January 6 with lies – would rather delay the Department of Homeland Security from getting a secretary ASAP because nominee Alejandro Mayorkas is too kind to brown people for Hawley's taste.
+Category: World Politics Hits: 13With the U.S. on high alert for right-wing terrorism and more U.S. soldiers in Washington, D.C. than in Afghanistan and Iraq, combined, Sen. Josh Hawley – the same MAGA mind who helped incite the armed insurrection at the Capitol on January 6 with lies – would rather delay the Department of Homeland Security from getting a secretary ASAP because nominee Alejandro Mayorkas is too kind to brown people for Hawley's taste.
 CNN correspondent Manu Raju explained that to fast-track the nominee, all 100 senators have to agree to a quick vote.
 Hawley’s objection will slow down the process but will not stop the confirmation.
 So why is he going through this charade at such a time?
 RAJU: Hawley says in a statement released just moments ago that he has concerns with the president-elect's immigration plan and he contends that Mayorkas in his confirmation hearing today did not do enough to satisfy his concerns about securing the southern border.
 So, as a result he's announcing he will essentially slow down this process, object to any efforts to fast track this nomination.
 So, the guy who faced a murderous mob at the Capitol just two weeks ago is more worried about immigrants thousands of miles away than in ensuring a peaceful transfer of power.
 And Hawley is a senator from Missouri, a state nowhere near the border.

 Read more https://crooksandliars.com/2021/01/sen-hawley-stalls-dhs-secretary